google-github-actions/run-gemini-cli/examples/workflows/issue-triage/README.md

 ## Configuration

-You can customize the triage workflows by modifying:
+You can customize the triage workflows by modifying the prompt in the `gemini-issue-automated-triage.toml` and `gemini-issue-scheduled-triage.toml` files.
+You can also modify the workflow files to change:

 - **Triage Logic**: Adjust the AI prompts to change how issues are analyzed
 - **Label Assignment**: Configure which labels are applied based on issue content